fossasia/susi.ai/docs/RetrievingHistory.md

 The conversation log is NOT stored for a particular IP.
 It’s stored for an Identity within the AAA system.
 That identity can be represented with an email address, or there can be others.

-Thus the synchronisation of history across all chat platforms is maintained.
+Thus the synchronization of history across all chat platforms is maintained.